Getting around Paris !!!

 There has been a vast improvement on mobility impaired accessibility that has made 57 RER stations accessible on lines A and B, installation of elevators/lifts, development of widened passages at the level of control lines, training of staff in accompanying people with reduced mobility.
 These stations can be identified by the pictogram on the line maps.
 A new service that allows you to find live the status of elevators, escalators and moving walkways in stations on lines 4 and 14,

 There you go folks, a general overview of transport options in the Paris metro area.
-Hope it helps you travel smoothly thru and in Paris in your future travels to the most beautiful City in the world, and the most visited country in the world my belle France.
+Travel smoothly thru and in Paris in your future travels to the most beautiful City in the world, and the most visited country in the world my belle France.
+Again, hope you enjoy this post on getting around Paris !!! as I.

 And remember, happy travels, good health, and many cheers to all !!!